Caer Australis

 Blossom covers the world!"

-New fires are created (6) from the power of fire within wood, such as a well-seasoned oak: The fire, termed tein-eigan: a forced- or need-fire, is elicited by means of turning a wimble in a socket or an axle-tree in a hole, creating fire through friction, and the first sparks are caught in kindling and the new fire, like that of the new summer, would be born: The old year fires are extinguished as a preamble and embers of the new fire would be brought into the homes to rekindle the hearth.
+New fires are created from the power of fire within wood, such as a well-seasoned oak: The fire, termed tein-eigan: a forced- or need-fire, is elicited by means of turning a wimble in a socket or an axle-tree in a hole, creating fire through friction, and the first sparks are caught in kindling and the new fire, like that of the new summer, would be born: The old year fires are extinguished as a preamble and embers of the new fire would be brought into the homes to rekindle the hearth (Frazer, J. 1890, 1922).

-In 1890, John Ramsay, laird of Ochtertyre, recorded that "the most considerable of the Druidical festivals is that of Beltane, or May-day".
+James Frazer recorded that in 1890, in Scotland "the most considerable of the Druidical festivals is that of Beltane, or May-day".
 The Beltaine cake am bonnach bealtine, in its many variants, is an essential part of the fire-feast: The piece randomly or fortuitously gained that was specially marked (a piece of charcoal within, blackened on the outside, consisting of brown-meal, etc) indicated the recipient was reckoned as dead: here is an echo of the death of the old year god defeated by the coming of Summer.
 Thrice would the 'dead' jump through or around the Beltaine fire, as an act of sacrifice "rendering the year productive of the sustenance of man and beast".

 At this time, cattle are newly moved to pasture from the confines of their over-wintering in pens and enclosures - as Finn sings, "the mountain, supplying rich sufficiency carries off the cattle".
 Cattle are known to have been enjoined in the festival by being driven around or between the Beltaine fires so that they too enjoy the healing bestowed by the renewing powers at Beltaine and the start of the pasturing season.

-Competition from the Easter fires as a time of renewal, not the least the challenging fires of St Patrick (7), has been a major reason for the role of Beltaine diminishing in the Celtic world of Christian times.
-In recent times, another important influence on the meaning of Beltaine has been the adoption by the 20th century neo-pagan and wiccan movements of winter as the beginning of the year (8).
+Competition from the Easter fires as a time of renewal, not the least the challenging fires of St Patrick, has been a major reason for the role of Beltaine diminishing in the Celtic world of Christian times.
+Christianity would also very likely to be understandably intolerant of the celebration of the birth of Mabon at this festival as it would conflict with the birth of Christ.
+In recent times, another important influence on the meaning of Beltaine has been the adoption by the 20th century neo-pagan and wiccan movements of winter as the beginning of the year (Orr, E.R.
+1998).
 Ross Nichols, of the Ancient Order of Druids, discovered in his researches the Celtic fire festivals and proposed for them to be incorporated into the AOD but this was rejected.
 Nichols advised his friend Gerald Gardner, who was establishing the Wiccan system about these feasts and he immediately incorporated them into an eight-fold year divided by the solstices, equinoxes and cross-quarters, and these were in practice in the early 1950s; When Nichols established his breakaway Order of Bards, Ovates and Druids, he too utilised the eight-fold year and this was practiced from 1964. see: Orr, E.R.
-(1998) Introduction to Druidry, Thorsons/HarperCollins, London.
+(1998).
 Confusion has also be made by the neo-pagan groups of Caesar's DisPater statement (Gallic Wars, VI.18) in which Caesar accurately records the Celts as beginning their days at sunset.
 Sir John Rhys mistakenly took this to indicate that the Celts began their year in the dark part of the year, and this misinterpretation was very early incorporated into Celticism by Sir John Rhys in 1886 when he presented the Hibbert Lectures, published in 1892 by Williams and Norgate, London, as 'Lectures on the Origin and Growth of Religion as Illustrated by Celtic Heathendom".
 It was in these lectures that he advanced the concept of Samhain being the Celtic New Year.
 He states, on p.
 360 the following: "The Celts reckoned Dis the father of all, and regarded darkness and death as taking precedence over light and life ; so in their computation of time they began with night and winter, and not with daylight and summer."
 Sir James Frazer in his The Golden Bough of 1890 states the self-same concept in "The Hallowe'en Fires.
 Frazer does not directly quote Sir John Rhys; however, Frazer had clearly read Rhys, for he makes mention of the Hibbert Lecture material in relation to Samhain fire feasts in Wales.

 NOTES AND REFERENCES